 Please Note: This saves the need for a clearing account, except in special circumstances.
 For example, if Amazon converts to a currency that is not your home currency, you would still use a clearing account, as described below.

-In the old version of QuickBooks you had to create a special 'clearing' account for your CAD deposits from Amazon.
+If you are using still using an old version of QuickBooks, Quickbooks 2017, there will be a different process as this was prior to the foreign currency feature update.
+In this process, you had to create a special 'clearing' account for your CAD deposits from Amazon.

 The clearing account was receiving the correct amount of CAD from Amazon and then, instead of directly matching the journals from A2X against the USD deposit in QuickBooks, you had to 'transfer' the amount from the clearing account in CAD into the USD bank account.

-It had to be done in such way, because QuickBooks had a limitation on matching one or more journals that deposit foreign currency into a home currency bank account.
+It had to be done in such a way because QuickBooks had a limitation on matching one or more journals that deposit foreign currency into a home currency bank account.

 STEP 1: Create a clearing account in QuickBooks Online